gojek/ziggurat/doc/retries_and_queues.md

 #### Topology of Queues

-Every application using ziggurat creates 3 dedicated queues in rabbitmq:
+Every application using ziggurat creates 3 dedicated queues in Rabbitmq:

 1. **Delayed Queue:**
 When an error occurs for a message in the mapper-function.
 The message is put in the delay queue with a TTL (can be set in the config).
-They wait in queue till the TTL expires.
+They wait in the queue until the TTL expires.
 Then they are put into the instant queue.

 2. **Instant Queue:**
 The retry logic in ziggurat reads messages from the instant queue and retries them.